alicelambda/blag/content/cs373/week9.md

 # 1. What did you do this past week?

-This past week  worked on implement searching on our software engineering site.
-I took me a surprisingly long time to implement unit testing for React components.
-Run of the issues with unit testing was that we make use of the `Router` react-router component which expects a browser history, which isn't present in the testing environment.
-I ended up wrapping the test components with  the `MemoryRouter` component which emulates the browsers history.
+This past week I worked on implementing searching on our software engineering site.
+It took me a surprisingly long time to implement unit testing for React components.
+One of the issues with unit testing was that we make use of the `Router` react-router component which expects a browser history, which isn't present in the testing environment.
+I ended up wrapping the test component with  the `MemoryRouter` component which emulates the browser's history.
 ```javascript
 ReactDOM.render(
     <MemoryRouter initEntries={'/animals'}>